Beginner’s Guide

 DAY 3:

-A majority of the route is paved, and where it is not, the road is hard packed gravel, which is suitable for a good stroller.
+A majority of the route is paved, and where it is not, the road is mostly hard packed gravel, which is suitable for a good stroller.
 The walk is slightly hilly, but the pace this day is a bit slower to accommodate the larger number of pilgrims, as well as older and younger pilgrims.
-A good stroller could make it all day.
-Note that this day also involves the most dangerous vehicle traffic conditions.
+A good stroller could make it all day, but a baby jogger would be more suitable.

 MEDICAL & EMERGENCY CARE

-We have 2 certified wilderness Search & Rescue / First Responders on the pilgrimage, as well as a few nurses.
-Contact Tom Latham or Matthew Bryant, or your Chapter Leader, with any medical issues during the walk portion.
+We have 2 certified wilderness Search & Rescue / First Responders on the pilgrimage, as well as a doctor and at least 2 nurses.
+Contact Tom Latham, Matthew Bryant, Hendrick Mills, Dr. Lindley or your Chapter Leader, with any medical issues during the walk portion.

-Also on portions of the walk, as well as in camp, is Dr. Lindley (aka “Mrs. Mills”) – available for any medical needs, including her legendary foot blister treatments!
+Also on portions of the walk, as well as in camp, is Dr. Lindley – available for any medical needs, including her legendary foot blister treatments!

 On Day 2 (Saturday) afternoon, the route covers an off-road hiking trail which can be moderately rough.
 In the event of a sprained ankle or other emergency, a team of four Chapter Leaders can successfully transport and extricate a patient to the road at Rose Lake.